endreymarcell/jiraf-legacy/README.md

 `jiraf branch <branchname>`
 Performs `git checkout -b {active-cards-key}-<branchname>`.

+`jiraf check`
+Checks if the active card has one or more Pull Requests associated with it, and if yes, prints their URLs.

 `jiraf pr`
 Opens a text editor for you to specify the PR title and contents, based on a template and pre-filled with card details.
 The first line is the title, the rest is the description.
 Upon closing the file, it opens a PR.
 Note: this command only works properly if you have configured an editor that is blocking until the edited file is closed.